MarcoTrapani/Portfolio/case-studies/bannerlord/technical-appendix.md

 **Expected Result:**

 Additional wars should be explainable through relations, borders, strength, alliances, opportunity or previous conflict.
-They should not feel random or purely anti-player.
+The declaration should have a traceable decision score and player-facing feedback sufficient to distinguish it from purely anti-player pressure.

 **Failure Impact:**